Max Vekich

-Max M. Vekich (born 1954) is an American politician and labor leader who serves as a commissioner of the Federal Maritime Commission.
+Max Milan Vekich (born 1954) is an American politician and labor leader who serves as a commissioner of the Federal Maritime Commission.
 A member of the Democratic Party, Vekich previously served as a member of the Washington House of Representatives from 1983 to 1991.

 Early life and education

 Vekich was born and raised in Aberdeen, Washington.
-He earned an associate degree from Grays Harbor College and a Bachelor of Arts degree in political science and history from the University of Puget Sound.
+He earned an associate degree from Grays Harbor College on a football scholarship and served as student body president.
+Later, he graduated from University of Puget Sound with a Bachelor of Arts in political science and history.
+During his time at the University of Puget Sound Vekich was a member of Beta Theta Pi.

 Career

-Vekich has previously worked as a longshoreman and labor leader.
-He was also a member of the Pacific Maritime Association.
-He served as a member of the Washington House of Representatives from 1983 to 1991 as a Democrat.
+Vekich previously was a longshoreman and supercargo.
+He was also employed by the Pacific Maritime Association.
+He was elected at 28 years old and served as a member of the Washington House of Representatives from 1983 to 1991 as a Democrat.
+During his time in the Washington House of Representatives, Vekich served as the Chair of the House Commerce & Labor Committee from 1989-1990, Chair of the House Trade & Economic Development Committee from 1987 – 1988, and Chair of the House Agriculture Committee from 1985 - 1986.

 In 2009, Vekich was an unsuccessful candidate for a seat on the Seattle Port Commission.

 Federal Maritime Commission

 On June 23, 2021, President Joe Biden nominated Vekich to serve as a commissioner of the Federal Maritime Commission.
 Hearings were held before the Senate Commerce Committee on October 20, 2021.
 The committee favorably reported the nomination to the Senate floor on November 17, 2021.
 Vekich's nomination expired at the end of the year and was returned to President Biden on January 3, 2022.

 President Biden resent his nomination the following day.
 The committee favorably reported the nomination on February 2, 2022.
 Vekich was confirmed by the United States Senate on February 10, 2022.

 Vekich was sworn into office on February 15, 2022.